-22. Reuse and/or extension.
-As explained above, once implemented for 101 genomes, the platform developed by Medisapiens can contain up to 1000 genomes for the same fixed cost
+24. Reuse and/or extension.
+As explained above, once implemented for 101 genomes, the platform developed by Medisapiens can contain up to 1000 genomes.

 In this context, account should be taken of the possibility of reusing or expanding the use of the platform to make it available for other projects involving other rare diseases, such as Loeys-Dietz, Beals and even Elher-Danlos syndromes, which also affect connective tissue.